 Finally, you might want to annotate your source code with the profiling data:

-• -s specifies the symbol to annotate.
-In this case, it’s a Go function from the orderbook package.
+-lspecifies thatperfshould include line numbers in the annotation.-sspecifies the symbol to annotate.
+In this case, it’s a Go function from the orderbook package.--sourcetellsperfto interleave source code with the assembly code in the annotation.

 Flame Graphs